Cahir Castle Tipperary

 Please note there are no credit or debit card facilities at this site.

-Cahir village (which is pronounced as care) is a unique Medieval town with the astoundingly beautiful Cahir Castle situated on a tiny island in the Suir River.
+Cahir village is a unique Medieval town with the astoundingly beautiful Cahir Castle situated on a tiny island in the Suir River.
 It was built in the 1100s and is one of the largest castles in Ireland.